JRomIV/cyclistic-case-study/README.md

 ### Identifying Extreme Outliers #################################################
-After reviewing the overall data significant outliers were identified in ride length, with values exceeding typical ride durations.
-Suggesting potential data entry errors and the need for careful handling of extreme outliers.
+A closer look at ride lengths revealed some significant outliers.
+In several cases, the durations were far beyond what would be expected for a typical trip.
+These unusually long rides were likely caused by data entry errors or riders forgetting to end their trips.
+To prevent these extreme values from distorting the analysis, they were flagged and addressed during the data cleaning process.

 #### Ride Length Distribution Summary (Seconds)
 <details>